DiegoAscanio/es4ps-setup-wizard/README.md

-## ES4PS Setup Wizard
+## ES4All Setup Wizard

-This is a wizard to set the Easy Samba for Public Services (ES4PS) containers composition up.
-This wizard will guide you through the process of setting up the necessary parameters for the ES4PS containers to work properly and get a zip file with the configured composition to run the ES4PS platform.
+This is a wizard to set the Easy Samba for All (ES4All) containers composition up.
+This wizard will guide you through the process of setting up the necessary parameters for the ES4All containers to work properly and get a zip file with the configured composition to run the ES4All platform.

 ### Prerequisites to run the setup wizard